kcde/TODO-v2/README.md

 I plan on using react and chakra ui for the client side, redux for stage management(i know! it's an overkill) and firebase for server side

 I want users to be able to create acounts and save their list.
-This would also be PWA.(fingers crossed)
+This would also be PWA.(🤞)

 ## Tech Stack

 **Client:** React, Chakra ui, Redux

 **Server:** Firebase

+## Checklist

+- [x] Build UI
+- [ ] Make components functional
+- [ ] Add store using redux
+- [ ] Hook up to firebase
+- [ ] Add authentication and authorization
+- [ ] Add PWA requirements

 ## Lessons Learned